 - Before you call for an appointment, review our information regarding Emotional Support Animals and see what we have to offer.

 Sexual and Reproductive Health Care

 - Before you call for an appointment, review our information regarding Sexual Health Care Services to see what we have to offer.

 - If you currently have symptoms you're concerned about or need emergency contraception, please call the health center, describe your specific concern/need and request an appointment as soon as possible.
 360-650-3400

-To schedule your info session, email firstname.lastname@example.org or call 360-650-7557 and leave a message requesting a sexual health info session, including your name, how you'd like us to contact you, the main purpose for your visit, and the days/times you're available during the week.
+You can schedule your info session online by selecting an appointment time from this calendar (scroll down to view) and following the instructions provided.
+You can also email firstname.lastname@example.org or call 360-650-7557 and leave a message including your name, how to contact you, the main purpose for your visit, and the days/times you're available during the week.